Eiríkur Bergmann

-Eirikur Bergmann (Eiríkur Bergmann Einarsson; born 6 February 1969) is an Icelandic academic and writer.
+Professor Eiríkur Bergmann Einarsson (born 6 February 1969) is an Icelandic academic and writer.
 He is author of ten academic books and three novels.

 Early life and education

 Eirikur Bergmann was born in Reykjavík in 1969 and studied political science at the University of Iceland and Copenhagen University.

 Academics

 Eirikur Bergmann is Professor of Politics and Director of the Centre for European Studies at Bifröst University.
 He was awarded Cand.Sci.Pol degree from Copenhagen University in 1998 and Ph.D. in Political Science from University of Iceland in 2009.
 Bergmann has been a visiting fellow at many academic institutions, including visiting professor in the Faculty of Social Science at the University of Ljubljana in Slovenia.

 Bergmann is mainly known for his analysis of Nativist Populism, which he argues has turned into a distinctive form of Neo-nationalism in the post-Second World War era.
 He has also researched Conspiracy Theories, European Integration and Iceland's political economy, especially in relations to the Crash of 2008, its prelude and aftermath.